kaust-halo/geeet/README.md

 ## Installation

+`pip install geeet`

-A release will soon be uploaded to pypi and conda-forge.
+A release will soon be uploaded to conda-forge.

 ## References